rust-lang/rust-wiki-backup/Tail-call-proposal.md

   * it may be very relevant for supporting delegation in the object system or typeclass proposal
   * but: is delegation/forwarding really that important
   * but: maybe can be supported with a different mechanism
-* Pro: The classic way to implement actors is by having them loop on a tail callable function.
+* Pro: The classic way to implement actors is by having them loop on a tail callable function
-  * The interesting bit about this is that it becomes easier to change actor behavior at runtime which may help with code migration (atomic switch point) in some very distant future (erlang does it that way) and implementing control flows over multiple actors by sending closures (did a paper on that, nice if actors correspond to "stages")
+  * The interesting bit about this is that it becomes easier to change actor behavior at runtime which may help with code migration (atomic switch point) in some very distant future (erlang does it that way) and supports implementing complex control flows over multiple actors by sending closures (did a paper on that, nice if actors correspond to "stages")
   * But: ORLY, second guessing the future?
   * But: Other solutions possible